 Agencia Suiza para el Desarrollo y la Cooperación COSUDE

 The Skills Development Programme (SDP) is a project of the Swiss Agency for Development and Cooperation (SDC).
 The second phase of SDP from 2020 to 2024 is implemented by Swisscontact and INBAS in collaboration with the Ministry of Labour and Vocational Training (MoLVT) and the Ministry of Tourism (MoT).
-The programme works closely with the government at the national and the provincial level and with partners such as the National Employment Agency (NEA), public and non-governmental training providers as well as private companies and small enterprises in the hospitality and other sectors.
+The programme works closely with the government at the national and the provincial level and with partners such as the National Employment Agency (NEA) and the Skills Development Fund (SDF), public and non-governmental training providers as well as private companies and small enterprises in the hospitality and other sectors.

 SDP is structured into four intervention areas by

 Cross-cutting themes such as Gender Equality and Social Inclusion (GESI), Conflict-Sensitive Project Management (CSPM), Environmental Protection, and Good Governance are mainstreamed into all interventions.

 SDP plays a role as a facilitator to support TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
 Continuous policy dialogue with the governing bodies (MoLVT and NEA) is fostered to feed the lessons learned, feedback on challenges, and successes into the national system.